trashbirdecology/luisdva.github.io/_posts/2016-08-26-Science-is-global.md

 <figure>
     <a href="/images/mapW.png"><img src="/images/mapW.png"></a>
-        <figcaption>yellow fill is for countrries with no matches in the tweet data</figcaption>
+        <figcaption>yellow fill is for countries with no matches in the tweet data</figcaption>
 </figure>

 I put the countries with no matches in yellow to see the gaps, which in this case may not be true gaps because I made no steps to match the country names from my emoji flag table with the built in country names from the world map.